Round Trip Mileage: 13.1 miles

 Map: Topographical Map of Mauna Loa

 Overview: Mauna Loa, literally long mountain, is the most massive mountain in the world, and the world’s largest volcano.
 It’s actually difficult to locate on the island because it’s just so big that it looks more like a low hill.
 About 120’ below its neighbor Mauna Kea, this mountain has an entirely different character.
 It’s also a much wilder mountain with less of a safety net if things go wrong.
 There are two ways to climb to the summit of Mauna Loa.
 The one described here requires no permits, but is a difficult day hike.
 The other begins inside Hawai’i Volcanoes National Park and requires a 30+ mile slog that begins in tropical rainforest.
-You sleep in tin shacks that must rock mercilessly in the wind, and due to endless fields of lava, there is almost nowhere to put in your own camp.
-It’s never appealed at all to me mostly because it would occupy 3-5 days of a Big Island trip, but if you’re interested, and have a few days to burn, contact the National Park for a permit and all the info you’ll need for this serious backpack.
-The route described in this guidebook begins at the Mauna Loa Observatory, a premier atmospheric research facility that has been continuously monitoring and collecting data related to atmospheric change since the 1950's.
+This route requires at least 3-5 days.
+Contact the National Park for a permit and all the info you’ll need for this serious backpack.
+The route described here begins at the Mauna Loa Observatory, a premier atmospheric research facility that has been continuously monitoring and collecting data related to atmospheric change since the 1950's.
 The undisturbed air, remote location, and minimal influences of vegetation and human activity at MLO are ideal for monitoring constituents in the atmosphere that can cause climate change.
 The observatory is part of the National Oceanic and Atmospheric Administration (NOAA) - Earth System Research Laboratory (ESRL) - Global Monitoring Division (GMD).
 You’ll be parking in a lot that’s offset from the climate monitoring gear.
 While it’s a very, very good idea to hang out here to adjust to the altitude before hiking, DO NOT IDLE YOUR VEHICLE.
 The fumes from your vehicle could interfere with the precise instruments of the observatory.
 This trail is gradual and easy from a technical perspective, but can be quite tough on the body.
 Much of the hiking is on loose lava fields, and if you hike all the way to the summit, you’ll surely feel the accumulated mileage of the day on your joints due to slogging on the impossibly hard lava.
 Plan for a nice day in the ocean after this one.

 Getting to the Trailhead: from either side of the island, take the Saddle Road, Hwy.
 200, to the Mauna Loa Observatory Road, between the 27 and 28 mile markers on the Saddle Road.
 The road is well-marked.
 Follow this sometimes one-lane road for 17.5 miles to the parking area for hikers.
 The road is rough in many areas, but can be carefully negotiated by a passenger car.
 There is a white, squiggly line that marks the “center” of the road nearly the entire way that was painted by climate scientists to help when driving in the fog.
 It’s very funny.
 You might consider stopping periodically along this road to stave off the effects of AMS.
 If you keep your eye out, there are several appropriate places to pull your car off the road as you ascend.
 The trailhead elevation is 11,030 feet.
 There are no services of any kind including restrooms.
 Plan accordingly to Leave No Trace.